blocklab/ethverein/README.md

 docker-compose run --service-ports
 ```

-to use the specified ports and jsut to be sure run
+to use the specified ports and just to be sure run

 ```console
 docker inspect ethverein